Life story

 Halfway through my internship my team’s manager let me drop my assigned intern project and focus primarily on my search project.
 This was an incredibly enabling experience.
 By the end of the internship they wanted me to drop out of school and join full-time.

 I spent almost five years working at Facebook.
-Partway through I moved to New York, where my most recent role was managing the Public Conversations team.
+Partway through I moved to New York, where my last role was managing the Public Conversations team.
 We had a charter to improve the quality of discourse on Facebook, particularly in the context of public posts by pages and public figures.